wp-plugins/1g1g-music-bar/readme.txt

 == Upgrade Notice ==

+= 0.1.2=
+* Path problem is settled down.

 = 0.1.0 =
 * First version released.

 == Screenshots ==

-1. The style of the music bar is shown in http://public.1g1g.com/musicbar/intro.html
+1. The style of the music bar is shown in http://www.1g1g.com/extensions.html#wordpress